 PCF could create new coordinated care opportunities for beneficiaries who are dually eligible for Medicare and Medicaid, specifically, those in Medicaid managed care and Medicare FFS.
 Through the PCF payment model options, high-need patients with serious illness who do not have a primary care practitioner or care coordination and indicate an interest in receiving care from a practice participating in the model will be assigned to a provider.

-Providing adequate financial support for high-quality primary care must be an essential element of any strategy to improve the quality and affordability of healthcare system.
+Providing adequate financial support for high-quality primary care must be an essential element of any strategy to improve the quality and affordability of the healthcare system.
 Many primary care physicians have been struggling to deliver the care their patients need and to financially sustain their practices under current Medicare payments.
 The new primary care payment models announced will provide practices with more resources and more flexibility to deliver the highest-quality care to their patients.